|Scientific Name||Giraffa camelopardalis|

 Despite being the tallest land animal in the world, the Giraffe is actually preyed upon by a number of large carnivores that co-inhabit the dry savannah.
-Lions are the primarily predators of the Giraffe that use the strength of the whole pride to catch their victim, but they are also preyed upon by Leopards and Hyenas.
+Lions are the primary predators of the Giraffe.
+Lions use the strength of the whole pride to catch their victim, but giraffes are also preyed upon by Leopards and Hyenas.
 Giraffes rely on the vast open plains so that they can have the best view possible of their surroundings but if a predators does get too close, Giraffes kick their attacker with their large, heavy feet to defend themselves.
 Young calves however, are much more vulnerable and rely on the protection of their mother and the herd.
 Sadly though, around 50% of young Giraffes do not make it past the age of 6 months due to predation.
 All Giraffes are also threatened by hunting from Humans with populations having completely disappeared from certain areas.

 Giraffe Interesting Facts and Features

 Even though Giraffes feed higher than any other animal, males actually still feed at higher levels than females to avoid competing with each other for food.
 They stretch their necks higher up which also possibly gives them an advantage when watching out for predators.
 If danger is sighted, Giraffes will instantly sprint away and can run at speeds of more than 30mph for short periods of time.
 Interestingly enough though they are not actually able to trot as their body shape and size means they trip over and so must instantly go from walk to run.
 Due to the elongated height of the Giraffe and its large sensitive eyes, they are able to see for some considerable distance and have the greatest range of vision of any animal on land.